wow-sven/nuwa/nuwa-kit/typescript/packages/identity-kit/src/vdr/README.md

 ## Overview

-The VDR system provides a unified way to interact with different DID methods, allowing NuwaIdentityKit to support multiple DID methods through a consistent interface.
+The VDR system provides a unified way to interact with different DID methods, allowing IdentityKit to support multiple DID methods through a consistent interface.

 ## Available VDR Implementations